utkarshcmu/grafana.org/content/blog/2018-01-19-timeshift-ep30.md

 <hr />

 #### Grafana Plugins
 We have a couple of plugin updates to share this week that add some new features and improvements.
-Updating you plugins is easy.
+Updating your plugins is easy.
 For on-prem Grafana, use the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_30" target="_blank">Grafana-cli tool</a>, or update with 1 click on your <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_30" target="_blank">Hosted Grafana</a>.
 <br />
 <div class="blog-plugin">
 	<div class="row row--md-gutters">